dwebprotocol/basestore-networker/README.md

 Returns true if the swarm has discovered and attempted to connect to all peers announcing `discoveryKey`.

 #### `networker.listen()`
-Starts listening for connections on Hyperswarm's default port.
+Starts listening for connections on DSwarm's default port.

 This is called automatically before the first call to `configure`.